jenkins-x/lighthouse/cmd/strobe/README.md

 This is done by watching the ConfigMap and processing each periodic job by name.
 Inspiration is taken from the [Kubernetes CronJob controller](https://github.com/kubernetes/kubernetes/blob/v1.25.2/pkg/controller/cronjob/cronjob_controllerv2.go).

+Note that if Strobe misses a schedule time for a particular periodic job due to crashing or being restarted it will attempt to schedule a job only for the last time missed.